philc/book-notes/engineering/thinking in systems - donella meadows.md

 * "Social systems are the external manifestations of cultural thinking patterns and of profound human needs, emotions, strengths, and weaknesses.
 Changing them is not as simple as saying 'now all change,' or of trusting that he who knows the good shall do the good."
-* Says all all serious systems thinkers learn that they can't fully understand large nonlinear
-  systems: variance in behavior is high, there's irreducible complexity.
+* All serious systems thinkers learn that they can't fully understand large nonlinear systems: variance in behavior is high, there's irreducible complexity.
 You can only learn from systems, and try redesigning them.
 * "Get the beat of the system."
 Review the time series data it has generated, and watch it live.
   * Watch how it behaves: "this guideline is deceptively simple.
 Until you make it a practice, you won't believe how many wrong turns it helps you avoid.
 Starting with the behavior of the system forces you to focus on facts, not theories."
 * "Starting with history discourages the common and distracting tendency we all have to define a problem not by the systems' actual behavior, but by the lack of our favorite solution."
-  * (Yes; this an easy error to make when looking how to apply technology.)
+  * (Yes; this an easy error to make when looking how to apply technology to a domain.)
 * "Expose your mental models to the light of day"
   * By writing them down and discussing them.
 This helps improve the model to be more consistent and rigorous.
 Mental models alone are slippery.